Country Club Park Historic District is still consistent with residents who claim their homes are a source of comfort, joy, and pride.

 Surveying the Scene

-In that same year of 1867, a prospector named Jack Swilling planted the seeds of modern-day Phoenix when he reconstructed the ancient canals abandoned by the Hohokam people, some 400 years before.
-Establishing himself along the north bank of the Salt River, Swilling began to irrigate the land, growing crops to supply the U.S. Army troops at Camp McDowell, 20 miles to the northeast.
+In that same year of 1867, a prospector named Jack Swilling planted the seeds of modern-day Phoenix.
+He reconstructed the ancient canals abandoned by the Hohokam people, some 400 years before.
+Establishing himself along the north bank of the Salt River, Swilling began to irrigate the land.
+This helped growing crops to supply the U.S. Army troops at Camp McDowell, 20 miles to the northeast.

 Additional settlers quickly followed, and in 1870 the township of Phoenix was established and platted in a square mile grid.
 Activity increased as the canals were expanded and more acreage was brought under irrigation.
 The settlement of Phoenix began to supply the mining towns in the mountain ranges surrounding the Valley.
 In 1881, Phoenix was incorporated, and in 1889, the thriving city was designated as the Territorial Capital.